 The room was packed for a presentation on tips for applying for a cannabis license presented by attorney Emily Seelman.

-She noted there will be both annual and conditional licenses.
+She noted there would be both annual and conditional licenses.
 A conditional license applicant only needs town approval but not an agreement with a landlord.
 There are also micro versus regular licenses.
 A micro license will be easier to obtain but has limitations on its operations.
 However, they can be converted to larger licenses in the future.

 The six types of licenses are: